 The latest, most up-to-date software offers landscape designers the best and most realistic-looking designs — landscape design software that’s seldom updated, or doesn’t offer users access to new versions without purchasing another full license, will leave designers lacking.

 Software systems updated less frequently will not have the latest features.
 Selling a landscape is all about showing the customer how the final project will look.
 The more realistic the rendering, the better the chance to close the sale.

 Up-to-date software might render the leaves on trees more realistically or have more paver options.
 But the latest software is about far more than features — professional landscape design software allows designers to provide clients with a vision complete with sights and sounds, light and shadows, even humans and pets, to help them envision their outdoor lifestyle.

 Landscape designers presenting designs created using an older version of a software product can be months or even years behind competitors — and that can ultimately cost them the job.

 The Value Of Support

 Landscape designers often ignore or at least undervalue their time.
 It takes time to ramp up, to become comfortable and competent with a new software system.
-Training and support can shorten the time between purchase and proficiency.
+Support can shorten the time between purchase and proficiency.

 Many landscape designers understand the financial investment required for design software, but time is money.